buddhist-uni/buddhist-uni.github.io/_content/articles/buddhism-and-modernity_powers-doug.md

 tags: [west]
 ---

+> Freud in particular developed the concept that freedom means acting on one's desires. ...
+From a Buddhist standpoint, this notion is totally twisted

 Buddhism has a lot to contribute to the pressing problems of modernity.
 In this article, Powers briefly explores four such domains: individualism, science, freedom, and morality.